kibook/s1kd-tools/tools/s1kd-instance/README.md

 lower security classification than the source if classified information is removed for a particular customer.

--V, --print
+-V, --infoname-variant &lt;variant&gt;
-When -O is used, print the automatically generated file name of the instance.
+Give the instance a different info name variant.

 -v, --verbose
 Verbose output.